joao-arthur/funis-node/docs/objects/omit.md

 ): plainObject<T>
 ```

-Creates a new object without the passed keys.
+Creates an object without the passed keys.

 ## Example